kenmartey/vehicle-registration-ledger/README.md

 Hyperledger Fabric is a highly flexible, enterprise-grade private, permissioned blockchain that offers a fast transaction throughput of 5,000-30,000 transactions per second.
 Developed by the Linux Foundation, it allows organizations to build and run industry-specific blockchain applications for their businesses.
 Participating organizations participate as Peers.
 Smart contracts are called Chaincode, These are agreed upon and shared with each organization handling its own onboarding.

 In this project, the test network consists of two example organizations ServiceOntario and a dealership.
 Many other organizations would be part of this deployment in the real world.
-For example, insurance companies would interact with ServiceOntario using a channel that is a private subnet created between participating organizations.
+For instance, insurance companies would interact with ServiceOntario using a channel that is a private subnet created between participating organizations.

 # Requirements

 A Hyperledger Fabric-based dApp vehicle registry that tracks a vehicle’s lifecycle.

 A State record for each vehicle that includes the following:
-• Vehicle VIN
+• Vehicle VIN (Vehicle Identification Number)
 • License plate history
 • Owner history
 • Repair history